 This note presents selected findings based on the set of well-being indicators published in How's Life?
 2016.

 The answer to the question "how's life?" depends on where you live.
 The factors that determine well-being can vary dramatically across the same country so national averages may not provide the full picture.
 See our regional indicators to see exactly how life is being lived.

 This guide provides recommendations that can be implemented in the short term and focuses, amongst others, on formalities dealing with business start-ups, obtaining construction permits, registering property in Mexico

-Life expectancy has increased much more slowly in Mexico than in other OECD countries, so Mexico now has the lowest life expectancy of all OECD countries.
-This is due to higher risk factors to health and mortality, but also to persisting barriers to access to high-quality care.
+Although many health indicators are improving in Mexico, the country has the lowest life expectancy in the OECD.
+This is due to unhealthy lifestyles with higher risk factors to health leading to chronic diseases and mortality, but also to persisting barriers of access to high-quality health care services.